 Jean-Boris Lacroix (1902 – 1984).
 Table lamp, circa 1930.
 Nickel, ebonized wood, and acid-etched glass.
 Height 14 “ $15,000

-Jean-Boris Lacroix’s name is an amalgam of those of his unmarried parents, Jeanne Lacroix, a fetching parisienne, and Boris Vladimirovich Romanov, a Russian grand duke.
-In the 1920s young Boris [below left] went to work for Madeleine Vionnet designing jewelry, handbags, and dresses before going on to redesign her three homes and fashion house [below right].
-In 1938, the year she closed her business, he went to work for her rival Jeanne Lanvin, when her decorator, Art Deco master Armand Rateau, died prematurely.
+Jean-Boris Lacroix’s name is an amalgam of those of his unmarried parents, mademoiselle Jeanne Lacroix, a fetching parisienne, and Boris Vladimirovich Romanov, a Russian Grand Duke.
+In the 1920s young Boris [below left] went to work for Madeleine Vionnet designing jewelry, handbags, and dresses, before going on to redesign her fashion house [below right], and her three homes.
+In 1938, the year she closed her business, he went to work for her rival Jeanne Lanvin when her decorator, Art Deco master Armand Rateau, died prematurely.
 Unlike him, Lacroix was a Modernist.
 Then as now, he was celebrated for his lighting fixtures.
-This lamp consists of a metal circle, a wood sphere, and a glass cylinder that takes the place of the traditional lampshade, which would undercut its geometry, and contradict Lacroix’s dictum, “furniture should just occupy the space which is needed and preferably no more.”
+This lamp consists of a metal circle, a wood sphere, and a glass cylinder that takes the place of a traditional lampshade, which would have undercut the geometry, and contradicted Lacroix’s dictum, “furniture should just occupy the space which is needed, and preferably no more.”

 SECULAR OR SACRED?